 In the above section, you learned about how to reach Spiti from Manali side.
 However, it does not talk about a detailed day by day plan to plan such a road trip over Manali to Kaza road.
 I will recommend that if you are not making a circuit trip, then you can follow my itinerary of a trip to Spiti over Kaza – Manali road only.

 Sightseeing on Road to Spiti Valley via Manali

-Manali, Solang Valley (a bit off track, 16 KMs), Rohtang Pass (though I never liked it personally) and then Chandratal (a bit off track just ahead of Battal and it shall always be done while coming back from Spiti Valley).
+Manali, Solang Valley (a bit off track, 16 KMs), Rohtang Pass (though I never liked it personally) and then Chandratal (a bit off track just ahead of Batal and it shall always be done while coming back from Spiti Valley).

 List of Accommodation or Stay Options on Road to Spiti Valley via Manali

-The next day you can either stay at Khoksar PWD Rest House or reach directly to Kaza from Manali or Tabo from Manali which again has many accommodation options available for yourself.
-In between, there is a PWD Rest house at Chota Dhara and there is new PWD rest houses started in July 2013 even at Batal before you enter Spiti beyond Kunzum Pass.
+The next day you can either stay at Khoksar PWD Rest House or reach directly to Kaza from Manali or Tabo from Manali which again has many accommodation options available to suit most budget needs.
+In between, there is a PWD Rest house at Chota Dhara and a PWD rest house at Batal which started in July 2013 before you enter Spiti beyond Kunzum Pass.
 At Batal, you can also sleep at Chandra dhabha if you are on a budget road trip to Spiti Valley.

-Like Manali – Leh Highway, the journey on road to Spiti Valley over Rohtang Pass and Kunzum Pass is quite treacherous especially beyond Rohtang Pass and few 15 odd KMs before the top of it.
-That is why going through Hindustan – Tibet Highway is always preferred for road trip to Spiti Valley as compared to than going via Manali – Kunzum Pass – Kaza route.
+Like Manali – Leh Highway, the journey on road to Spiti Valley over Rohtang Pass and Kunzum Pass is quite challenging especially beyond Rohtang Pass from Gramphu to Losar.
+That is why going through Hindustan – Tibet Highway is always preferred for a road trip to Spiti Valley as compared to than going via Manali – Kunzum Pass – Kaza route.

 secondnight then better try to reach Tabo to stay over the second night as Tabo is much lower in altitude than Kaza

 - Keep your body properly hydrated.